Medically Reviewed by Angelique J. Pillar, M.D.

 A conjunctival cyst is a fluid-filled sac that forms on the outer layer of your eye, the conjunctiva.
 It can form for a variety of reasons, including ongoing inflammation, trauma, or surgery on the eye.

-One of the ways to get rid of a conjunctival cyst is to drain it.
-(Learn More) Typically, to keep the cyst from coming back, the cyst will need to be removed completely through a surgical procedure.
-(Learn More)
+One of the ways to get rid of a conjunctival cyst on the eyeball is to drain it.
+Typically, to keep the cyst from coming back, the cyst will need to be removed completely through a surgical procedure.

 Since a cyst is a sac that is filled with fluid, it can be drained through a procedure called aspiration.
 This procedure is typically a same-day intervention that uses topical anesthetic.